Get started with Fortnox to HubSpot sync app

 Typical requirements

-- App setting: HubSpot quote to Fortnox order is enabled.
+- App setting: HubSpot quote to Fortnox offer is enabled.

 - Quote: Associated to exactly one Deal; has line items; currencies consistent; no recurring billing on line items (where applicable).